-Knoeffel placed the rooms important for the courtly ceremony on the main floor of the west wing.
-He created room units that accommodated the various needs of the courtly life.
-In 1742 when Krohne took over the construction management he modified the interior design planned by Knoeffel.
-Rooms breathing the lightness of southern German Rococo were the result what can be experienced with all senses in the red and green room units and the ballroom.
-The stucco work of Giovanni Battista Pedrozzi and the carving at the console tables and door inlays convey a representative impression of the overall picture.
+The master builder Johann Christoph Knöffel arranged the rooms dedicated for courtly ceremonies on the main floor of the west wing.
+He created groups of rooms in the Baroque style, which took into account the different requirements of courtly life.
+After Johann Gottfried Krohne took over the construction management in 1742, he modified the interior design planned by Knöffel, resulting in rooms that radiate the lightness of southern German rococo.
+This can be experienced in the so-called Red and Green Hall sequence - the apartments of the count and countess, as well as the centrally located Ballroom.
+The stucco work by Giovanni Battista Pedrozzi, the paintings and the carvings on the console tables, mirrors and door panels convey a representative overall impression of the rooms.

 The framing of the Red room designed for state business had already been finished by Knoeffel in 1741 yet Krohne managed to animate the strict architecture by small changes.
 On the east wall he added an alcove for a stove, on the two narrow walls projections made of stucco marble.
 While the northern projection is characterized by a console table a stove is inserted into the northern one.
 Decorative paintings with pastoral scenes popular in the middle of that century are inserted into the wall above the oven.
 These paintings, including the oil paintings »spring« and »autumn« next to them and the overdoors were made by the court painter Wilhelm Ernst Dietrich.
 In 1744 Prince Johann Friedrich of Schwarzburg-Rudolstadt assigned the painter Lorenz Deisinger to paint a ceiling fresco with allegories of the virtues.
 It was not until ten years later that Karl Adolf Kaendler added the mirror frames and the console tables.